It is recommended to make a reservation. You can phone us on +353 65 905 8156 or book on line.

 If you are prone to motion sickness, or think you might be, we strongly suggest that you visit a pharmacist and get their advice before the trip.
 If you are worried about seasickness, please ask us what the conditons are like on the day of your trip.
 We are very honest about sea conditions and we will let you know if another day would be more suitable for you.
 We don't want unhappy passengers!

 Our season starts in April and runs through October.
 During the off-peak, we are subject to passenger demand and sea conditions.
-During the peak (July & August) we run up to 4 trips a day.
+During the peak (July & August) we usually run more than one trip each day.